Previous dayMarch 16, 2026Next day

 0.8 km1--✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.4 earthquake 16 km W of Alberto Oviedo Mota, B.C., MX with origin time 22:57 UTC on March 16, 2026.
+At 22:57 UTC on March 16, 2026, a magnitude 2.4 tremor occurred 16 km W of Alberto Oviedo Mota, B.C., MX.
 At a depth of just 0.8 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 A small number of nearby observers (1) submitted felt reports to the USGS.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 32.239°, -115.337°.
+Coordinates: 32.239°, -115.337°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-16